 Kokopelli/Hazard/Burro trails start off the Loop Road but all have different access points.
 If the drop off point includes one of these trailheads on the day you ride, we drop at the highest one possible and DO NOT STOP at any other trailheads on the way up as they are too far out of the way; a detour would take at least an hour.

 If you sign up for The Whole Enchilada roughly between July 1st -Oct 31st we will most likely be headed to the very top trail, Burro, which starts at Geyser Pass.
 If you do not want to go to the very top please call and we can see if we can take your group lower, but that would require a custom shuttle.
 Please note, we have a minimum to go to other places but you never know, if you are solo there may already be shuttle you can hop on.

-If between July 1st and November 21st (the day we close for the season) we drop lower than Burro it is because it is closed due to rain or snow conditions.
+If between July 1st and November 21st (the day we close for the season) we drop lower than Burro it is because it is closed due to rain or snow conditions or road construction.
 If you are concerned where we are dropping on the day of your shuttle, it is your responsibility to contact us or the Chile Pepper Bike shop for the latest trail report.